 All |

-The Launch Control XL 3 has 24 endless encoders, in rows of eight, with LEDs to light depending on the mode.
+The Launch Control XL 3 has 24 endless encoders, in rows of eight, with LEDs that light depending on the mode.

 When you move controls, the screen shows the name and value.
 To preview a control onscreen, without changing it, hold Shift and move the control.